 - Caring for animals at the Humane Society

 - Visiting the elderly

-Academics: A central tenet of the Youth Care treatment philosophy is our commitment to providing each student with the opportunity to achieve academic success.
-Our fully accredited academic program helps students to maintain and improve upon their academic progress while in treatment, and our students benefit from working with certified secondary education and special education teachers who have been specifically trained to teach and support adolescents who possess a range of learning abilities.
+Academics: A central tenet of our treatment center’s philosophy is our commitment to providing each student with the opportunity to achieve academic success.
+Our fully accredited academic program helps students to maintain and improve upon their academic progress while in treatment, and our students benefit from working with certified secondary education and special education teachers who have been specifically trained to teach and support adolescents or teens who possess a range of learning abilities.
 Academic objectives are included in all students’ individualized treatment plans, and our services include a full day’s curriculum in a traditional academic setting from 9:00 a.m. to 5:00 p.m. every weekday, with therapeutic interventions being interwoven throughout students’ daily schedules.

-In addition to our residential services, Youth Care also offers partial hospitalization programming (PHP) for students who do not require the intensity of the residential experience.
-This day treatment option allows students to benefit from the same daily programming that is offered to students who are receiving residential treatment, yet gives them the opportunity to return home at the end of each treatment day.
+In addition to our treatment center’s rehab residential services, we also offer partial hospitalization programming (PHP) for students who do not require the intensity of the residential experience.
+This daytime treatment option allows students to benefit from the same daily programming that is offered to students who are receiving residential treatment, yet gives them the opportunity to return home at the end of each treatment day.

-If your child is struggling with alcohol abuse or addiction, and you believe that he or she can benefit from receiving clinically sophisticated care within the confines of a safe, structured, and supportive environment, Youth Care may have the solutions that you have been searching for.
-With experienced professionals who are dedicated to providing comprehensive services that has been customized to meet your child’s specific needs, Youth Care provides a life-changing opportunity for your son or daughter to overcome the obstacles that have been preventing him or her from living a happy and healthy life and achieving to his or her greatest potential.
+If your child is struggling with alcohol abuse or addiction, and you believe that they can benefit from receiving clinically sophisticated care within the confines of a safe, structured, and supportive environment, Youth Care may have the solutions that you have been searching for.
+With experienced professionals who are dedicated to providing comprehensive services that has been customized to meet your child’s specific needs, Youth Care provides a life-changing opportunity for your adolescent or teen to overcome the obstacles that have been preventing them from living a happy and healthy life and achieving to their greatest potential.